14 Focused Assessment- Musculoskeletal System/Mobility

 Illustrations of normal and abnormal spinal curvatures

-The normal spine should be straight with expected curvatures, and the body is symmetrical compared one side with the other.
+The normal spine should be straight with expected curvatures, and the body should be symmetrical when comparing one side to the other.

 Skeleton and bones - Normal, Scoliosis, Lordosis, and Kyphosis